min2ha/ukwa-site/content/target/41424/index.en.md

   "subject": "EU Referendum"
 }

-# British Medical Association: The BMA in Europe

 Pamphlet provides information for doctors that should be useful in helping them to decide how to vote in the referendum on British membership of the EU.